Turner hits for 2nd cycle, Nationals rout Rockies 11-1

+WASHINGTON (AP) — Trea Turner knows better than most what it takes to hit for a cycle.
+The key, he says, is quite a bit of good luck.

-WASHINGTON (AP) — Trea Turner hit his second career cycle, Stephen Strasburg earned his major league-leading 13th win and the Washington Nationals routed the Colorado Rockies 11-1 Tuesday night.
+Turner hit his second career cycle, Stephen Strasburg earned his major league-leading 13th win and the Washington Nationals routed the Colorado Rockies 11-1 Tuesday night.

 Turner led off the first inning with homer, singled in the second and tripled leading off the fifth.
 After grounding into a double play in the sixth, he doubled home a run during Washington’s eight-run seventh.

+“Didn’t screw it up this time,” Turner said.
+“Had a chance earlier in the year to do it and needed a single and didn’t do it.
+For me it’s almost more funny than anything that I got lucky enough to get the right hits.
+I think it’s kind of a lucky stat because you’ve got to put the ball in the right place at the right time.”

 It was the fourth cycle for the Nationals since relocating to Washington in 2005, half of them by Turner against the Rockies.
-He’s the 26th player to hit for multiple cycles.
+He’s the 26th player to hit for multiple cycles and the third to do it twice against the same team after Fred Clark (1901, 1903 versus Cincinnati) and Christian Yelich (2018 versus Miami), according to the Elias Sports Bureau.

+“Too be able to do it twice, that to me is a testament to how good a player Trea really is,” manager Dave Martinez said.
+“What I like about him is that he’s really staying on top of the ball and back-spinning balls.
+When he does that, he hits the ball hard.”

+Turner increased his average to .286, and the team’s resurgence has coincided with his return after missing 38 games with a broken finger.

 Strasburg (13-4) pitched six innings for his sixth straight win as the Nationals kicked off a 10-game homestand.
 He allowed three hits and two walks while striking out eight.
 The right-hander is 10-1 with a 3.17 ERA over his past 12 starts.